smartcontractkit/documentation/docs/Developer Reference/contributing-to-chainlink.md

 # Ways to Contribute

 ## Contributing to Software and Tooling
-The most direct way you can contribute to Chainlink is to contribute to the core code, or the various tooling found in our [GitHub repository](https://github.com/smartcontractkit/).
+The most direct way you can contribute to Chainlink is to contribute to the core code or the various tooling found in our [GitHub repository](https://github.com/smartcontractkit/).
 Contributing to code or code-based tools can generally be split into a few different categories:
 - Raising an issue
 - Requesting a new feature
-- Submitting a Pull Request (PR) for a fix, improvement or new tool
+- Submitting a Pull Request (PR) for a fix, improvement, or new tool

 ### Raising an Issue